citrez/autoIG/README.md

 - [IG-markets-api-python-library](https://github.com/ig-python/ig-markets-api-python-library)
 - [IG Dashboard](https://www.ig.com/uk/myig/dashboard)

+MLflow used for tracking trained models.
+Storing the model itself, performance metrics and parameters needed to deploy.

+graphna used for live monitoring on modelsdeployment

+mermaid used for flowchart live documenation

+dbml used for database schema and producing .

+## Features
+Ability to list a model (from mlflow) in config and then deploy (with monitoring) seamlessly.
+Abilty to see where the training data came from.

 ### Choices
 Do not use Oanda.
 Use IG API for making trades.
+Use yahoo finance for historical data

 Arrange into proper docs:
 Set LIMIT and STOP losses on all trades.
 Each trade lasts 3 mins, as set out in the training